-The High School Transition Program (HST) at Oregon Institute of Technology gives qualified high school students the opportunity to come to the Klamath Falls campus and take a college course for Oregon Tech credit.
-Students must be 14 years or older and are typically eligible to take 100and 200-level courses.
+The High School Transition Program (HST) at Oregon Tech gives qualified high school students the opportunity to come to the Klamath Falls or Wilsonville campus and take a college course for Oregon Tech credit.
+Students must be 14 years or older and are typically eligible to take 100- and 200-level courses.
 High school students must register through the Office of Academic Agreements.